Jeddaa/ruby-oop/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Enumerables-Project <a name="about-project"></a>
+# 📖 School Library-Project <a name="about-project"></a>

-**Enumerables-Project** is a simple program developed to use a module inside a Ruby class.
-The module 'MyEnumerable' implements a subset of the functionality of <a href="https://ruby-doc.org/core-3.0.0/Enumerable.html">Enumerable</a>.
+**School-Library-Project** is a simple program developed to show the use of oop module in Ruby.
+It implements the functionality of <a href="https://ruby-doc.org/core-3.0.0/Class.html">Enumerable</a>.

 ## 🛠 Built With <a name="built-with"></a>